U.S. Relations With Hong Kong

 Bilateral Economic Relations

 The United States enjoys substantial economic and social ties with Hong Kong.
 U.S. companies have a generally favorable view of Hong Kong's business environment, including its legal system and the free flow of information, low taxation, and infrastructure.
-There are some 1,400 U.S. firms, including 822 regional operations (316 regional headquarters and 506 regional offices), and over 60,000 American residents in Hong Kong.
+There are more than 1,300 U.S. firms U.S. firms, including 726 regional operations, and approximately 85,000 American residents in Hong Kong.

-The U.S. trade surplus with Hong Kong was the largest of any U.S. surplus in 2013, owing largely to Hong Kong imports of American aircraft and spacecraft, diamonds, nonmonetary gold, telecommunications equipment, and computer processors.
-In addition, the United States remains as one of the largest investors in Hong Kong.
+The U.S. trade surplus with Hong Kong is the single largest with a U.S. trading partner, with a surplus in 2017 of $32.6 billion, owing largely to Hong Kong imports of American aircraft and spacecraft, electric machinery, pearls, gold, diamonds, works of art, meat, fruit and nuts.
+In addition, the United States remains one of the largest sources of foreign direct investment in Hong Kong.

 Hong Kong's Membership in International Organizations